Computer Vision Syndrome

 What is digital eye strain?

 Digital eye strain is a group of eye and vision problems.
-The problems can include eyes that itch and tear and are dry and red.
+The problems can include eyes that itch and tear, and are dry and red.
 Your eyes may feel tired or uncomfortable.
 You may not be able to focus normally.
-These problems are the result of extended computer or digital device use.
-Use of e-readers and smartphones may also cause these problems.
+These problems are caused by lots of computer or digital device use.
+Using e-readers and smartphones may also cause these problems.

-These problems have been an increasing problem over the past few decades.
+These problems have been increasing in frequency over the past few decades.
 Many people have some symptoms if they use a computer or digital device for long periods.
-A majority of computer or digital device users have symptoms at least some of the time.
-Because many people in the United States use computers often, digital eye strain is very common.
-Both children and adults can have symptoms of it.
+Most computer or digital device users have symptoms at least some of the time.
+Digital eye strain is very common in both children and adults.

 What causes digital eye strain?

-For a variety of reasons, reading text on a computer screen or digital device is often more difficult for the eyes than reading printed text.
-This is why working on a computer for several hours might cause eye problems, while reading a book may not.
+For many reasons, reading text on a computer screen or digital device is often harder for the eyes than reading printed text.
+This is why working on a computer for a few hours may cause symptoms of digital eye strain, but reading a book may not.

-Several factors contribute to digital eye strain, such as:
+Several factors help to cause digital eye strain, such as: